 Gina Riley

-Gina Riley, Ph.D., is an educational psychologist, Program Director, and Clinical Professor of Adolescent Special Education at CUNY – Hunter College.
-She has conducted significant research on homeschooling and unschooling, an educational method and philosophy that advocates student intrinsic motivation as a primary means for learning.
-In addition to her research on self-directed learning environments, Dr. Riley has expertise in Supported Decision Making, an alternative to guardianship for students with disabilities.
-She is a faculty advisor for Supported Decision Making New York, promoting autonomy and self-determination for individuals with disabilities.
-Dr. Riley also has extensive experience in online, hybrid, and HyFlex education, having been actively involved in the field since 1998.
-Her contributions to educational psychology and alternative education models have been influential in shaping contemporary discussions on personalized and flexible learning approaches.
-Dr. Riley is the author of numerous academic articles and three books, including Unschooling: Exploring Learning Beyond the Classroom (Palgrave, 2020), The Homeschooling Starter Guide (Simon & Schuster, 2021), and The Joys of Self Determined Learning: A Collection of Essays (Ricci Publishing, 2022).
-She is the current President-Elect of the New York State Association of Teacher Educators.
+Gina Riley, Ph.D. is an Associate Professor of Special Education, Educational Psychologist, Program Director of the Adolescent and All Grades Special Education M.S.Ed. program, and Faculty Director of ACERT, Hunter College’s Academic Center for Excellence in Research and Teaching.
+She has conducted significant research on homeschooling and unschooling, an educational philosophy that emphasizes intrinsic motivation as a primary means for learning.
+In addition to her research on self-directed learning environments, Dr. Riley has specific expertise in adolescent special education and Supported Decision Making, promoting autonomy and self-determination for individuals with disabilities.
+In 2023, Dr. Riley was awarded a four-year grant from the New York State Council on Developmental Disabilities to develop an inclusive decision-making curriculum for students in grades K-12.
+That curriculum, translated into multiple languages, is now used throughout the United States and internationally.
+Dr. Riley has extensive experience in online, hybrid, and HyFlex education, having been actively involved in the field since 1998.
+Her contributions to educational psychology, online learning, and alternative education models have been influential in shaping contemporary discussions on intrinsic motivation, self-determination, and personalized, flexible learning approaches.
+She is the author of dozens of academic articles and three books, including Unschooling: Exploring Learning Beyond the Classroom (Palgrave MacMillan, 2020), The Homeschooling Starter Guide (Simon & Schuster, 2021), and The Joys of Self-Determined Learning: A Collection of Essays (Ricci Publishing, 2022).
+Dr. Riley is the current President of the New York State Association of Teacher Educators.

 - Ph.D. in Psychology, Walden University, Minnesota, 2012.